odinuv/web/walkthrough-slim/named-routes/index.md

 * TOC
 {:toc}

-Until now you used browser's address bar to navigate between different pages.
+Until now, you used browser's address bar to navigate between different pages.
 With forms I made use of the fact, that without `action` attribute, the form is submitted to the same URL (only `action` attribute was set to `POST`).
 This is not user friendly at all, but using hardcoded routes in templates is also not very efficient.

+Before I start explaining named routes, I want to take a short detour.
+A route in Slim framework is a combination of HTTP method and a path.
+You define a route on `$app` object using `get('/path', ...)` or `post('/another/path, ...)` methods which reflect the HTTP methods.
+Generally, the HTTP server opens only physical files given by path in URL, but with configure [*mod_rewrite*](/course/technical-support/#configuration-of-modrewrite), you can also prescribe behaviour for non-existing paths (as those defined on your `$app` object).
+This magical behaviour is defined in `public/.htaccess`
+file: the web server simply passes the problematic URL to `public/index.php` file and the framework executes corresponding method.

-You usually link to a route from many places in your application and it is not a very good idea to use plain URL to do this.
+You usually "link" to a route from many places in your application and it is not a very good idea to use plain-text URL to do this.
 Because you use a framework and a templating engine, you can use some kind of transformation for all in-app links.

 The reason is simple: sometimes you need to change the route definition to describe better what the route is doing, move the route to another "module" or wrap group of routes using a common [middleware](https://www.slimframework.com/docs/concepts/middleware.html).
 Other reason is localisation of your app to another language.
-When you change the route definition in `src/routes.php`, you will have to change **all** links to it this route all over your source code.
+When you change the route definition in `src/routes.php`, you will have to change **all** links to this route all over your source code.
 Take a look at following example:

 ~~~ php?start_inline=1
 $app->get('/any/route/[{param}]', function(Request $request, Response $response, $args) {